 The other good thing about swallows?
-They feed on bugs while they fly around in the air above my backyard.
+They feed on bugs while they fly around above my backyard.
 Let me tell you, there are a lot of bugs in Texas, and as far as I’m concerned, those swallows are most welcome in my yard.

-Birds can play a vital role in your garden’s ecosystem, they act as pest controllers of everything from snails to aphids.
+Birds can play a vital role in your garden’s ecosystem, and they act as pest controllers of everything from snails to aphids.
 Other reasons to attract them include:

 Sparrows, finches, and other birds eat weed seeds, eliminating the unwanted plants without hours of backbreaking work for you.

 Observing backyard birds is a unique opportunity to study local wildlife, and attracting birds all year round gives backyard birders the chance to see seasonal plumage changes, migration, courtship behavior and nesting.

 Watching birds, interacting with them, listening to their songs and taking the time to work outdoors improving their habitat can help relieve stress and promote well-being

 See the post 9 Reasons to have birds in the garden for more ideas.

-It will take more than adding a few bird feeders and filling a bird bath to attract birds to your yard.
-A bird-friendly landscape should fulfill all of a wild bird’s basic needs, including
+It will take more than adding a few bird feeders and filling a birdbath to attract birds to your yard.
+A bird-friendly landscape should fulfill all of a wild bird’s basic needs, including:

 - nesting sites

 With these keys to the right habitat, your backyard can attract a wide range of popular birds.
-Landscape with native plants and layered vegetation, that way varied birds can use different areas of the available habitat.
+Landscape with native plants and layered vegetation, that way various birds can use different areas of the available habitat.

-Follow these tips from Melissa Mayntz, Birding/Wild Birds Expert – When you are planning a bird-friendly landscape…
+Follow these tips from Melissa Mayntz, Birding/Wild Birds Expert – When you are planning a bird-friendly landscape

-- // Minimize pesticide use and let the bugs be a rich bird food source instead.
+- Minimize pesticide use and let the bugs be a rich bird food source instead.

-- // Add water features, birdhouses, dust baths or feeding stations for even more bird attractors.
+- Add water features, birdhouses, dust baths or feeding stations for even more bird attractors.

-- // If you are hiring a landscaper, let them know you wish to attract birds and work closely with them to design a suitable bird habitat
+- If you are hiring a landscaper, let them know you wish to attract birds and work closely with them to design a suitable bird habitat

 How do you know what the locals like to eat?
 Most grocery stores will have a bird mix specific to your area.
 Keep it simple and start with a mix that includes sunflower seeds, canary seed, hemp and husk-free oats.
 A small bag will run you around $5.